phil294/coffeesense/docs/guide/snippet.md

 # Snippet

-Vetur lets you use snippets for each embedded languages.
+CoffeeSense lets you use snippets for each embedded languages.

 For example, snippet defined for TypeScript will be available in the TypeScript region:
 ```html